gazay/gon/README.md

     json.posts @posts, :id, :title, :body
     ```

-  2. In your controller you should map this template to gon.
+  2. In your controller you should just call 'gon.jbuilder' - if your template in
+     default directory for action.
+In the other case - you still can use :template option.

     ``` ruby
     def index